 • Bacon and CheeseCrispy air fryer bacon and melted cheese are a perfect match and so satisfying.

-• Garnishes – add a little freshness with chopped chives or parsley, halved cherry tomatoes, and diced avocado with a sprinkling of salt and black pepper.
+• Fresh Herbs– add a little freshness with chopped chives or parsley with a sprinkling of salt and black pepper.

 Variations and toppings for omelettes with bacon, spinach, mushrooms and veggies

-Tips for Fluffy Omelettes
+Tips for the Best Omelettes

 • Foamy eggs – beat the eggs and salt with a fork until the eggs are foamy.
 The bubbles will give your egg more rise and become puffy as it cooks.
-My kids also love to use this hand-cranked egg beater for the fluffiest omelettes.

 • Reduce the heat – Once the eggs are in the pan, reduce the heat to low to give your eggs a chance to cook through without browning.

-• Be patient – it’s tempting to crank up the heat for the omelette to cook faster but doing so will brown and ruin the eggs.
+• Be patient – it’s tempting to crank up the heat for the omelette to cook faster, but doing so will brown and ruin the eggs.

-How to Make Omelettes
+How to Make an Omelette

 There’s nothing worse than an overcooked omelette.
 It should be cooked until it’s just set and not browned.
 Once it’s browned, the egg deteriorates in flavor and texture.
 Follow these steps for moist and fluffy omelettes every time.

-3. Pull cooked eggs with a spatula into the center, allowing the liquid eggs to fill in the space.
+• Pull cooked eggs with a spatula into the center, allowing the liquid eggs to fill in the space.
 Watch the video tutorial above to see this process in action.

-4. Flip – once eggs are nearly set, the omelette slides easily on the skillet and you can get a spatula underneath, flip it over.
+• Flip – once eggs are nearly set, the omelette slides easily on the skillet and you can get a spatula underneath, flip it over.
 Turn off the heat.

 Cooked cheese omelette

-Perfect Omelette Recipe
+Omelette Recipe

-5 from 80 votes
+5 from 84 votes

 Learn how to make the perfect, tender and fluffy Omelette.
 The key to the perfect omelette is making sure you don’t overcook it.
 It should remain light yellow in color and never brown.
 You can customize a basic recipe in so many ways.